TheyCallMeLuke/Java-projects/tictactoe/README.md

 # Getting Started with Create React App

 This was my very first React project ever.
 It's not much but it's honest work.
-The purpose of this project was just to become acquainted with the framework React.
+The purpose of this project was to become acquainted with the framework React.

 ## What it looks like
 ![alt text](https://github.com/TheyCallMeLuke/React-projects/blob/main/tictactoe/screenshots/tictactoe.png?raw=true)